 Always travel with a water bottle!
 They save you money and reduce your plastic footprint on our planet.
 The Grayl Geopress acts as a purifier AND temperature regulator.
 Boom!

 Check out my definitive Hotel Packing list for even more top packing tips!

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.

 They offer month-to-month payments, no lock-in contracts, and require absolutely no itineraries: that’s the exact kind of insurance long-term travellers and digital nomads need.

 SafetyWing is cheap, easy, and admin-free: just sign up lickety-split so you can get back to it!

 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

 Final Thoughts on Where to Stay in Thessaloniki

-Stunning scenery, fascinating ancient history and overlooking the beautiful Aegean Sea – Thessaloniki has so much to offer to travellers of all types!
+Stunning scenery, fascinating ancient history, and the beautiful Aegean Sea – Thessaloniki has so much to offer to travellers!
 If you’re backpacking Greece, you should definitely have this beautiful spot on your destination list.

 Have we missed anything?
 Let us know in the comments below!
-Otherwise, enjoy your travels!
+Otherwise, get packing and enjoy your travels!